midhunrajds/Data-Engineering-Project-Youtube-Analytics-using-AWS/README.md

 [Go back to top](#)

-### 7. Quicksight Dashboard
+### 7. Tableau Dashboard
-Signed up for Amazon Quicksight and build a dataset using the S3 source and Athena.
-Selected the relevant database and construct a dashboard to visualize the data and gain valuable insights.

-Amazon QuickSight is a powerful data visualization tool provided by AWS that allows you to explore, analyze, and gain insights from your data.
-Here's a breakdown of the process:

-1. **Signing up for Amazon QuickSight**: This process involves providing the necessary details and setting up your QuickSight account.

-2. **Building a Dataset**: Start by selecting the S3 source as your data source, which allows you to connect to the data stored in your S3 buckets.
-Then, choose Athena as the query engine to interact with the data and perform SQL queries.

-3. **Selecting the Relevant Database**: Within QuickSight, you can choose the relevant database that you created earlier using Athena.
-This enables you to access the cleaned and transformed data for visualization purposes.

-4. **Constructing a Dashboard**: Once the dataset is established, you can start building a dashboard using the QuickSight interface.
-This involves selecting the desired visualizations, such as charts, graphs, and tables, and configuring them based on your data and analysis requirements.
-QuickSight offers a range of visualization options and customization features to create visually appealing and insightful dashboards.

-5. **Gaining Valuable Insights**: With the dashboard in place, you can explore your data visually and gain valuable insights.
-Interact with the visualizations, apply filters, and drill down into specific data points to uncover patterns, trends, and anomalies.
-QuickSight's interactive nature allows you to dynamically explore and analyze your data, facilitating data-driven decision-making.
+### Connecting Tableau to AWS Athena and Creating Interactive Dashboards

+Process of connecting Tableau to AWS Athena, accessing data from the AWS Athena Data Catalog, and creating an interactive dashboard for data analysis.

+## Prerequisites

+- Tableau Desktop installed on macOS
+- JDBC Driver for Tableau
+- AWS account with access to AWS Athena
+- AWS region availability endpoint code
+- S3 staging URL
+- AWS access key ID and secret access key

+## Steps

+### 1. Installed JDBC Driver

+Download and install the appropriate JDBC driver provided by Amazon for Tableau.

+### 2. Connected Tableau to AWS Athena

+- Launch Tableau Desktop.
+- Click on "Connect to Data" and select "Athena" from the data sources list.
+- Enter the AWS region availability endpoint code, S3 staging URL, access key ID, and secret access key.
+- Test the connection to verify successful authentication and authorization.

+### 3. Access Data and Perform Analysis

+- Selected the desired database from the AWS Athena Data Catalog in the Tableau interface.
+- Choose the table to analyze within the selected database.
+- Drag and drop the fields from the table onto the Tableau canvas to visualize and analyze the data.
+- Utilize Tableau's features and functionalities to create visualizations, apply filters, add calculations, and build an interactive dashboard.

+### 4. Publish Dashboard on GitHub

+- Exported the Tableau dashboard.

+The result was an interactive dashboard created using Tableau, connected to AWS Athena.
+The dashboard allows for data analysis, exploration, and visualization based on the selected data from the AWS Athena Data Catalog.

 ## Conclusion
-By following the detailed steps outlined above, you will be able to perform YouTube data analytics using the AWS platform.
-This project showcases the use of various AWS services, such as S3, Glue, Lambda, Athena, and Quicksight, to process, clean, transform, and visualize the data.
+By following the detailed steps outlined above, I was able to perform YouTube data analytics using the AWS platform.
+This project showcases the use of various AWS services, such as S3, Glue, Lambda, Athena, to process, clean, transform, and Tableau to visualize the data.
 The end result is a comprehensive analytics report that provides valuable insights into the YouTube dataset.

 [Go back to top](#top)